Menu

 Self-discipline is necessary and admirable, but when tackling emotionally difficult tasks it is important to be kind to yourself.
 Give yourself treats such as a cup of tea or a phone call with a friend can both be restorative.
 After finishing a particularly onerous duty, invite friends and family to participate in the project.
 You will benefit from the companionship.
 Plus, sharing stories as you sort through belongings can help you process your feelings and remind you that you have support when you need it.

-Limit your sorting options to yes or no (No maybe)
+Limit your sorting options to yes or no (no maybe)

 As you consider which items to bring with you, give yourself only two options: yes or no. If you allow yourself to set items aside with a “maybe,” you are only postponing the decision.
 To help you decide, ask yourself if the item is necessary or if it makes you happy.
 Your bowling trophies, for example, probably are not necessary, and they may stir feelings of nostalgia without making you joyful.
 In such cases, taking a photo can make it easier to re-home once-cherished items.